SOS MEANING AND THE REAL STORY OF WHY SOS WAS INVENTED.

 WHY WAS “SOS” INVENTED?

 Wireless radiotelegraph machines were first introduced on ships around the turn of the 20th century, but they needed an easy-to-understand system to help sailors in danger.
-That’s why this specific string was created and used as their unique signal – it transmitted clearly with a quick response time so that assistance could be sent right away!
+That’s why this specific string was created and used as their unique signal – it transmitted clearly with a quick response time so that assistance could be sent immediately!

 SOS is an internationally recognized distress signal that has been in use since World War I. It first appeared as a regulation for maritime radio communications, adopted by the German government on April 1, 1905.
 It became standardized with other countries’ rules when it was included during negotiations at The first International Radiotelegraph Convention, which began on November 3rd, 1906.
 This led to its adoption worldwide upon approval after being signed on again in July 1908.